French (FREN)

 HTBA

 A one-term research project completed under the direction of a ladder faculty member in the Department of French and resulting in a substantial translation (roughly 30 pages) from French to English, with a critical introduction of a length to be determined by the student in consultation with the advising ladder faculty member.
-Materials submitted for the translation track cannot be the same as the materials submitted for the translation courses.
+Materials submitted for the translation concentration cannot be the same as the materials submitted for the translation courses.
 For additional information, consult the director of undergraduate studies.

 HTBA